libredrop/peer-discovery/README.md

 Each of those peers participating in some service discovery keep resending discovery every 3 seconds - not too small number to avoid network congestion and not too big to have relatively low latency of new peer discovery.
+3 seconds is the default, but this number is arbitrary and can be changed by implementers.

 ### Message format